eLearning-BS23/moodle-enrol_sslcommerz/readme.md

-# Moodle Sslcommerz
+# Moodle Enrol Sslcommerz plugin

+SSLCOMMERZ is the largest payment gateway aggregator in Bangladesh and a pioneer in the FinTech industry.
+For more detail about `SSLCOMMERZ` please visit https://www.sslcommerz.com/.

-Moodle Sslcommerz is a enroll plugin to help students to pay BDT.
-It support all banks and online mobile transaction.
+Moodle Enrol Sslcommerz is a Moodle enrollment plugin based on `SSLCOMMERZ` gateway that help students to pay with Bangladeshi currency.
+It supports all Banks and online mobile transaction.

 <p align="center">
 <img src="https://i.imgur.com/mYH9uNd.png?1">